Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Activate the price groups

 Activate the price groups you want to use in your stores.
+In this case, the price group attributes must have been included in the *POS basic set* attribute set.

-You can also activate the price groups store-specific.
+> [Info] You can also activate the price groups store-specific, see [Admin settings &ndash; store](/POS/UserInterface/02b_Stores.md#admin-settings---store).

 *Venduo POS > Management > Tab GLOBAL SETTINGS > Entry Active price group*
 *Venduo POS > Management > Tab STORES > Tab Admin settings > Entry Active price group*